noahehall/theBookOfNoah/0current/security/websecurity.md

 - white hat: discovery security holes and will advise owners of the exploits before making them public
 - black hat: hoard exploits to maximize the time windows during which they can use vulnerabilities
 - dark web: websites available oly via special network nodes that anonymize incoming IP address
+- worm: a recursive exploit that tricks other computers into recursively tricking other computers to execute some code
 - ICANN: internet corporation for assigned names and numbers
   - alotts blocks of IP addresses to regional authorities
 - regional authorities